SDLE MCQ

 Category: Endodontics

-8) What is the best method to refine access for a C-shaped canal?
+8) What is the best treatment for a 9-year-old with 3-4mm intrusion?

 9 / 200